ms/buildtogether.tech/process/index.md

 ## Feedback Loops

-I think about process in terms of feedback loops on different timescales (<span f="feedback-loops"/>).
+I think about process in terms of <span i="feedback loops">feedback loops</span>
+on different timescales (<span f="feedback-loops"/>).
 Any particular team emphasizes some of these and pays less attention to others.

 {% include figure
    id="feedback-loops"